top of page

 Pictured (left): linear depression interpreted as a fissure vent in Elysium volcanic region on Mars

-Pictured (near right): Will McDonald '25.5 presents a study of volcanic rilles on select Martian shield volcanoes and tholi at LPSC 2025; (far right) Kijani Derenoncourt '26 emphatically explains her research of mapped volcanic rilles on the Tharsis Montes Rift Aprons at IAVCEI 2025.
+Pictured (near right): Will McDonald '25.5 presents a study of sinuous rilles on select Martian shield volcanoes and tholi at LPSC 2025; (far right) Kijani Derenoncourt '26 emphatically explains her research of mapped sinuous rilles on the Tharsis Montes Rift Aprons at IAVCEI 2025.

 IMG_9977.jpg